Belichick: Hoyer will start if Jones can't play vs. Packers

 But Bill Belichick is still leaving open the possibility that his second-year quarterback will be ready to go.

-That’s about as much as the Patriots coach was wiling to share about the status of the left leg injury that’s left Jones in danger of missing the first start of his career.
+That’s about as much as the Patriots coach was wiling to share about the status of the left ankle injury that’s left Jones in danger of missing the first start of his career.

 “Definitely getting better,” Belichick said of Jones.
 “Made a lot of progress here in the last 48 hours.
 So keep plugging away and taking it day by day and see how it goes.”

-Jones was not present during the portion of practice open to reporters on Wednesday.
-Belichick also declined to confirm whether Jones’ injury was a high ankle sprain,
+Jones did not participate in Wednesday’s practice and Belichick also declined to confirm whether Jones’ injury was a high ankle sprain.

 “What do I look like, a doctor?
 An orthopedic surgeon?
 Like, I don’t know.
 Talk to the medical experts,” he said.